djessich/lambda4j/README.md

 * If you have found any bugs, please let us know or raise a ticket.
 * If you want to suggest new features, please get in contact with us or raise a ticket.

+*During development, there will be some major changes in our project structure, interface/class naming convention, functions naming, etc., so until release, we are not able to provide backwards compatibility.*

 This library is developed by Gridtec under Apache Licence 2.

 **See our website under www.gridtec.at.**